Drinking horn: Viking Age

 Beowulf (493ff.) describes the serving of mead in carved horns.

-Horn fragments of Viking Age drinking horns are only rarely preserved, showing that both cattle and goat horns were in use, but the number of decorative metal horn terminals and horn mounts recovered archaeologically show that the drinking horn was much more widespread than the small number of preserved horns would otherwise indicate.
+Horn fragments of Viking Age drinking horns are only rarely preserved, showing that both cattle and goat horns were in use.
+However, the number of decorative metal horn terminals and horn mounts recovered archaeologically show that the drinking horn was much more widespread than the small number of preserved horns would otherwise indicate.

 Most Viking Age drinking horns were probably from domestic cattle, holding rather less than half a litre.
 The significantly larger aurochs horns of the Sutton Hoo burial would have been the exception.